-In Chinese medicine theory throughout the menstrual cycle, changes in reproductive physiology are matched by energetic changes, with fluctuations of yin, yang, qi and blood reflected in the various phases of the cycle.
+According to Chinese medicine theory, the menstrual cycle involves not only changes in reproductive physiology but also energetic shifts, encompassing yin, yang, qi, and blood, which are reflected in the different phases of the cycle.

-Women who are trying to conceive can use a variety of techniques to help determine when the best time for conception is.
-One of the most effective and cheapest techniques is to chart changes in their cervical mucus.
+It is very important for women who are trying to conceive to understand the best time for conceiving.
+There are various methods to help determine when the best time for conception is.
+One of the most effective and cost-efficient techniques is observing changes in cervical mucus.

 - Medications or drugs (inc. Clomid)

 - If you may be pre-menopausal

 It is crucial to report any changes in cervical mucus to your Chinese medicine doctor or acupuncturist so that they can adjust the treatment plan to enhance mucus production.
 Typically, when a client exhibits favourable fertile mucus and experiences a successful ovulation, it indicates a positive outcome.

 There are three methods you can choose from, depending on your comfort level:

 - Toilet Paper: Observe the mucus found after wiping.

 - External Observation: Use your fingers to feel for mucus around the opening of your vagina.